OHI-Science/ohibc/README.md

 ## Code

-Here is an overview of the organization of files and data (for more details on general OHI practices and principles [see here](https://ohi-science.org/manual/#file-system-organization):
+Here is an overview of the organization of files and data.
+For more details on general OHI practices and principles [see here](https://ohi-science.org/manual/#file-system-organization):

 * The `prep` directory contains scripts and outputs for all data cleaning, preparation, and calculation of data layers for the primary OHIBC assessment.
 * The `regionHoweSound` directory contains scripts and outputs for data cleaning, preparation, and calculation of data layers for the prototype OHIBC Howe Sound assessment.